 The modules on the course will help you to develop both skills and academic knowledge.
-Most modules will require you to undertake formative work, which will help you to apply your knowledge and understanding, which in turn will help you to achieve a good grade in the summative assessments.
-Therefore it is important that you attend regularly.
-Research has demonstrated a clear link between attendance and success rates therefore we recommend that a minimum attendance of 80% is maintained.
+Most modules will require you to undertake formative work, which will help you to apply your knowledge and understanding,

 The University Centre policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Programme Manager Nicola Wilson (nicola.wilson@ucleeds.ac.uk) if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Programme Manager, Joe Wearing (joe.wearing@ucleeds.ac.uk) if you are going to be absent for any length of time.